arthurquairel/README/README.md

   > Helping organize student parties and events at the heart of the school’s community life.

 - **Head of Project Management Department** – PCA, ESPCI’s Junior Entreprise (Paris, France)
-  > Led the Project Management department, overseeing a team of 10 members.
-Defined and monitored strategy and performance metrics to align with organizational goals.
+  > Lead the Project Management department, managing a team of **10 members**.
+In charge of defining
+     and monitoring the strategy and kpi.
+Manage a client portfolio of 10 R&D projects valued at **45 K € for major clients**.
-  > Managed client-student relations for **R&D studies in Physics, Chemistry, and Biology** with companies such as **Bouygues, Chanel, and Saint-Gobain**.
+  > Manage client-student relations to facilitate **R&D projects in Physics, Chemistry, and Biology** for companies like **Bouygues, Chanel and Syensqo**
-  > Oversaw the full lifecycle of projects, from drafting proposals and negotiating agreements to executing and closing research studies, including services like **carbon footprint assessments** for ESPCI Paris | PSL.
+  > Oversee the full lifecycle of projects, including drafting commercial proposals, **negotiating study agreements**, and ensuring smooth execution and closure of research studies as well as services such as the **carbon footprint assessment of ESPCI Paris-PSL** and **physics characterisation for Rubel Menasche**.

 ---